 I live in a block of flats will I change to a fortnightly collection?

-If you currently have a weekly collection from a bulk refuse bin your collection will not change.
+If you currently have a weekly collection from a bulk refuse bin your collection has not changed.

 I am on the round with no food waste collection and is serviced by a smaller refuse vehicle so will I receive a wheelie bin?

-If you are on our rural and restricted round your refuse and recycling collections will not change.
-You will remain on a weekly collection for black sacks and an alternate weekly collection for recycling with no food waste collection.
+If you are on our rural and restricted round your refuse and recycling collections have not changed.
+You remain on a weekly collection for black sacks and an alternate weekly collection for recycling with no food waste collection.
 We are currently reviewing our rural round.
 Any properties that change from a rural round to a wheelie bin service will be notified nearer to the time.